Top 10 Design Handoff Tools to Try in 2024

 Designers can include notes for each component and instructions for creating responsive layouts.
 Spectrr also generates a complete CSS file for the project, giving engineers an excellent starter template to begin development.

-Adobe XD is a widely used UX design and prototyping tool.
+Adobe XD got discontinued.
+It was a widely used UX design and prototyping tool.
 Designers can hand off to engineers via Adobe XD’s Share feature, including specifications and CSS starter code.

-Designers and engineers can collaborate using comments and Adobe XD integrates with popular project management software like Jira, Slack, Microsoft Teams, and others.
+Designers and engineers could collaborate using comments and Adobe XD integrated with popular project management software like Jira, Slack, Microsoft Teams, and others.

-Adobe XD’s Share feature is limited by comparison to other design handoff tools, but you can sync designs to Zeplin for more features and better collaboration.
+Adobe XD’s Share feature was limited by comparison to other design handoff tools, but you could sync designs to Zeplin for more features and better collaboration.

 Figma is arguably one of the most popular design tools.
 The original release was similar to Sketch but has since evolved to offer prototyping and testing functionality.